cvelekv/nikola-cvetkovic-ch-task/README.md

 What can be improved in application

--Redux could be used for controlling state in app.
+- Redux could be used for controlling state in app.
--Tests should be written,
+- Tests should be written,
--Add some new feature like searching for certain post, or user.
+- Add some new feature like searching for certain post, or user.